 Have you ever been left out of a game or felt like your ideas weren't heard?
 That's not fair, right?
 Well, sometimes that happens in the workplace too.
 But it's not just about being fair.
 It's about making sure everyone has the same chances to succeed and feels like they belong.
 This is where technology comes in.
 Cool new tools can help companies make their workplaces welcoming and fair for everyone, no matter their background or abilities.
 In this Challenge, you'll get to explore how we can use tech to create workplaces where everyone feels valued and can achieve their dreams.

-In today's world, it's super important that companies are fair to everyone and make sure all workers feel included and valued.
+In today's world, companies must be fair to everyone and make sure all workers feel included and valued.
 This helps businesses do better, come up with cooler ideas, and make their employees happier.
-Flip the cards to see how DEIA helps the workplace.
+Flip the cards to strategies in the workplace.

-When companies embrace DEIA, they open the door to fresh perspectives and innovative ideas.
+When companies embrace practices that focus on belonging, they open the door to fresh perspectives and innovative ideas.
 This leads to products and services that resonate with a wider audience, driving business growth and success.
-Diverse teams are 35% more likely to outperform competitors.
-McKinsey Report 2020Fairness and Inclusion = Higher Profits
+A focus on teams that are welcoming to everyone is 35% more likely to outperfor...Fairness = Higher Profits

 Consumers increasingly demand products and services that reflect their values.
-Companies that prioritize DEIA not only do the right thing but also tap into a growing market of conscious consumers.
+Companies that prioritize values of fairness not only do the right thing but also tap into a growing market of conscious consumers.
 Fairness and inclusion can lead to 19% higher profits.
-Deloitte Report 2018Tech can be a powerful force for DEIA
+Deloitte Report 2018Tech as a Powerful Force

-From apps that analyze marketing for inclusivity to AI that removes bias from hiring, technology offers innovative solutions to DEIA challenges.
+Technology offers innovative solutions to work challenges, from apps that analyze marketing for inclusivity to AI that removes bias from hiring.
 You too can leverage tech to create a fairer future.
 Forrester ReportMeet Jennifer Broerman-Spencer, Lenovo's Global Director of Diversity and Inclusion.
-Hear about one aspect (DEIA) of the Human Resources field.
+Hear about one aspect of the Human Resources field.

 This video offers an overview of Lenovo’s Employee Resource Groups (ERGs), and the people who bring their valuable contributions to Lenovo every day.

-Many workplaces today struggle to fully embrace DEIA.
+Many workplaces today struggle to fully embrace a culture of belonging.
 This isn't just about being fair; it's about creating environments where everyone can thrive and contribute their best.
-Here's why DEIA efforts often fall short.
+Here's why some efforts often fall short.

-Traditional hiring methods can be riddled with unconscious biases, making it harder for diverse candidates to get a fair shot.
+Traditional hiring methods can be riddled with unconscious biases, making it harder for all candidates to get a fair shot.

 Many companies simply aren't aware of the subtle (and not-so-subtle) ways bias can creep into their culture, policies, and decisions.

-Even with the best intentions, deep-rooted inequalities in society can create barriers that make it harder for underrepresented groups to succeed.
+Even with the best intentions, deep-rooted inequalities in society can create barriers that make it harder for some groups to succeed.

 The shift to remote work has brought new challenges, like ensuring equal access to technology and opportunities for collaboration for all employees, regardless of their location or circumstances